A brief history of the presence of head lice

 Sidetrack!
 Keen to help modify the vibe for my old blog.
-Views about the design at http://kruseacquisitions.com/?
-Undoubtedly an efficient business buying broker if, perhaps required inside the general WISCONSIN locale.
+Views about the design at http://speed-sew.com?
+Undoubtedly an efficient fabric adhesive company if, perhaps required inside the general British Columbia locale.
 Write your opinions.
 Cheers!

 - c 105,000 BC - Kittler et al (2004) found evidence of head lice similar to those found on human head today.
 This was deduced using molecular clock analysis.

 - c 8,000 BC - In northeast Brazil, Araujo et al (2000) found a nit attached to human hair at a 10,000 year old archeological site.

 - c 7,000 BC - A skull found in a Neolithic cave in Israels Northern Negev showed head louse eggs attached to it's matted hair.

 - c 3,000 BC - Nit combs , nits and head louse eggs have been found in the tombs of ancient Egypt.

 - c 350 BC - Aristotle wrote on the subject of head lice and their profusion writing " There is also a specied of louse called the "wild louse " and this is harder than the ordinary louse and there is exceptional difficulty in getting rid of it.
 Boy's heads are apt to be lousy but men's in a less degree; and women are more subject to lice than men" Some things don't change much do they?

 - c 72 AD - A excavation at a Roman Fort just outside Carlisle Castle in Cumbria (U.K) revealed an intact head louse .